RonPeled1996/JEWELS/README.md

 # WLensingtool
 A Weak Lensing mass mapping pipeline of galaxy cluster images.
-This pipeline is capable of detecting the deformation effect a galaxy cluster has on background light sources images, and deduce the projected mass distribution of the galaxy cluster.
+This pipeline is capable of detecting and measuring the deformation effect a galaxy cluster has on images of background light sources, and deduce from that the projected mass distribution of the galaxy cluster.
 It was written by using the modules: Numpy, Scipy, emcee, astropy and photutils.

 ## Documentation:
 * _**function**_ **d_A_z** _**(z)**_: returns the distance to a source at redshift z in Mpc.